 - You’ve created a new set of functionality that you could sell as an add-on module, a new tier, or a new product.
 As your SaaS product’s value changes, it makes sense to reevaluate pricing.

 - You’ve acquired another company and now must rationalize your pricing and packaging approach across multiple products.

 - Wage or input cost inflation has significantly impacted your gross or net margins.

 - Your competition has significantly changed pricing or the value of their offerings.
 Remember that your differentiated value sets your pricing power compared to your competitors.

 Pricing is a process, and, at a minimum, you should revisit it yearly.Dan Balcauski

 Given the current economic outlook, many SaaS companies are starting to worry about inflation and how that could affect their margins.
 Many companies, however, haven’t changed prices for five years or more.
-They are confronted not only with the current inflation problem but also need to catch up with the price changes they haven’t made in the last five years.
+They are confronted with the current inflation problem and need to catch up with the price changes they haven’t made in the last five years.

 Therefore, the way to go is to establish a pricing process, just like any other process in your business, and revisit it regularly.
 Generally, it makes sense to revisit pricing at least once a year or whenever a change in your product or market necessitates a review.